 The Dean of Academic Affairs is the chief academic officer of the institution and is appointed by the President.
-He/She reports to the President and is charged with the leadership and administration of the academic and instructional programs.
-His/Her responsibilities include:
+The Dean of Academic Affairs reports to the President adis charged with the leadership and administration of the academic and instructional programs.
+The Dean of Academic Affairs responsibilities include the following:

-- Administering academic, Andrew Serves, and SSC budgets - Assigning the faculty duties, responsibilities, and work load - Editing and publishing the College Catalog, Faculty Handbook, and Advisor Handbook - Planning commencement and convocation - Plans faculty workshops and in-service training programs - Preparing class schedules - Proposing opportunities for faculty and staff professional development; - Representing the College at meetings and research procedures - Responsible for management oversight of SACSCOC accreditation requirements - Responsible for implementation and creation of the Strategic Plan - Serving as campus SACSCOC Accreditation Liaison - Supervising and evaluating Andrew Serves Program - Supervising and evaluating faculty - Supervising and evaluating the Library - Supervising the ordering of textbook by the faculty - Supervising the College Store
+• Administering academic, Andrew Serves, and

-Overseeing the Andrew Serves Program, Focus Program, Honors Program, Student Success Center and various Title III and IV programs
+- SSC budgets - Assigning the faculty duties, responsibilities, and work load - Editing and publishing the College Catalog and Faculty & Mentoring Handbook - Planning commencement and convocation - Plans faculty workshops and in-service training programs - Preparing class schedules - Proposing opportunities for faculty and staff professionaldevelopment; - Representing the College at meetings and research procedures - Responsible for management oversight of SACSCOC accreditation requirements - Responsible for implementation and creation of the Strategic Plan - Serving as campus SACSCOC Accreditation Liaison - Supervising and evaluating the AndrewServes Program - Supervising and evaluating faculty - Supervising and evaluating the library - Supervising the ordering of textbooks by the faculty - Supervising the College Store - Overseeing the Honors Program, Disability Services, Student Success Center, IWRC, and various Title III programs